Maury Island incident

-The Maury Island incident refers to claims made by Fred Crisman and Harold Dahl of falling debris and threats by men in black following sightings of unidentified flying objects in the sky over Maury Island, Washington, United States.
-The pair claimed that the events had occurred on June 21, 1947.
+The Maury Island incident was an alleged UFO sighting over Maury Island, Washington, United States, on June 21, 1947.
+Harold Dahl claimed he had seen six unidentified flying objects above the island, and that one of them had expelled debris, which Fred Crisman claimed to have recovered samples of.
+Dahl later said he was told not to speak of what he saw by a man in a dark suit.
+On August 1, two Air Force officers tasked with investigating the claims died in a plane crash outside of Kelso, Washington.

 The incident is widely regarded as a hoax, even by believers of flying saucers and UFOs.

-On August 1, two Air Force officers tasked with investigating the incident were killed when their plane crashed outside of Kelso, Washington.
 Project Blue Book chief Edward J. Ruppelt characterized the story as "the dirtiest hoax in the UFO history."

-The Maury Island incident has inspired an eponymous film, artwork, and local celebrations in Des Moines, Washington.
-In 2017, the Washington State Senate acknowledged the 70th anniversary of the event.
+It has served as the inspiration for an eponymous film, artwork, and local celebrations in Des Moines, Washington.
+In 2017, the Washington State Senate acknowledged the 70th anniversary of the date of the incident.

 Background

 On June 24, 1947, private pilot Kenneth Arnold reported that he saw a string of nine shiny unidentified flying objects flying past Mount Rainier at speeds that Arnold estimated at a minimum of 1,200 miles an hour (1,932 km/h).
 Arnold's report garnered nationwide news coverage and his description of the objects also led to the press quickly coining the terms flying saucer and flying disc as popular descriptive terms for UFOs.
 Ten days later, Capt.
 E.J.
 Smith, his co-pilot, and a stewardess reported witnessing unidentified objects in the Pacific Northwest.

 After his story was publicized, Arnold was contacted by Raymond A. Palmer, the editor of the science fiction magazine Amazing Stories, who is sometimes associated with the coining of the descriptive term, "UFO".
 Palmer relayed to Arnold the story of two harbor patrolmen in Tacoma who reportedly possessed fragments of a "flying saucer".
 Palmer requested that Arnold fly to Tacoma to investigate, and on July 28, Palmer wired $200 to Arnold to fund the investigation.